cayleygraph/cayley/docs/GremlinAPI.md

 Arguments:

-  * `query`: Antother query path, the result sets of which will form a union
+  * `query`: Another query path, the result sets of which will form a union

 Given two queries, returns the combined paths of the two queries.
 Notice that it's per-path, not per-node.
 Once again, if multiple paths reach the